nessan/bit/README.md

 │0 0 0 0 0 0│
 ```

-**NOTE:** `bit` makes it possible to quickly extract the characteristic polynomial for a bit-matrix with millions of elements -- ​a problem that chokes a naive implementation that does not consider the unique nature of arithmetic in GF(2).
+**NOTE:** `bit` makes it possible to quickly extract the characteristic polynomial for a bit-matrix with millions of elements--​a problem that chokes a naive implementation that does not consider the unique nature of arithmetic in GF(2).

-## Why Use this Library?
+## Why Use `bit`?

-The standard library already has `std::bitset`, an efficient _bitset_ class.
-Recognizing that `std::bitset` is familiar and well thought through, `bit::vector` replicates and extends much of that interface.
+The standard library already has `std::bitset`, an efficient _bitset_ class that is familiar and well thought through, so our `bit::vector` class replicates and extends much of that interface.

 All `std::bitset` objects have a fixed size determined at compile time.
 The well-known _Boost_ library adds a dynamic version `boost::dynamic_bitset`, where the bitset size can be set and changed at runtime.